UniCredit not put off by Ukraine turmoil

 VIENNA Unicredit will not walk away from Ukraine because of political unrest, particularly as its business there has been doing better than rivals, the Italian bank's head of central and eastern Europe (CEE) said.

-Gianni Franco Papa also said although Unicredit is committed to Hungary, Budapest should not push lenders too far by raising taxes again and that he was not worried about stress testing of its bank in Slovenia.
+Gianni Franco Papa also told reporters in Vienna that CEE's leading lender would have to reconsider its business in Hungary if Budapest imposes another round of taxes on banks, and that he was not worried about stress testing of its bank in Slovenia.

 Ukraine plunged into crisis after President Viktor Yanukovich dropped a trade deal with the European Union under pressure from Russia, triggering mass protests.

-UniCredit has just finished merging its two banks in Ukraine, which combined have around 3.3 billion euros ($4.5 billion) in assets, 435 branches and 6,200 staff in a country that Papa called "an important part of Europe".

-"I think we have been weathering the situation in the country much better than many other competitors in the country," he told reporters, having already restructured operations heavily to cut costs and address risks.
+"I think we have been weathering the situation in the country much better than many other competitors in the country," he said, having already restructured operations heavily to cut costs and address risks.

 "An investment like this cannot be just left out because of (one) situation or another.
 What is important for us as a bank is to have stable countries... because turmoil is never good for business," he said late on Monday.